Baffelan/Stranbo.jl/README.md

 The main difference with other existing packages is that we do not include in the package ANY analysis, fitting, or learning procedure.
 This is just about simulating (potentially complex) time series with given paramaters and anomaly regimes.
 This seems to be a functionality not exposed in any other package (that we are aware of).

+# Implemented processes

+`Stranbo` comes with a bunch of pre-cooked stochastic processes, that can be mixed with other user-defined processes.

+So far we have builder functions for:

+- `sarima`: with this you can create any combination of seasonal, auto-regressive, integrated, moving average (generated from gaussian noise, whatever other noise you can define as a `Distribution`, or any deterministic vector of the right size).
+The process can be any composition of $(p,d,q)s$ components (so you can have as many seasonal components, integrated or not, that you want).
+- `sarimax`: as for `sarima` but with added auxiliary components (that also have $(p,d,q)s$ parameters.
+Also for `sarimax`, you can mix and match as you want.
+- `mixed_dirac_normal`: that's there for generating anomalies.
+It's constantly zero most of the time, and sometimes samples from a normal distribution with given $\sigma$ and zero mean.

 # Usage

 # WARNING